matt-lefaive/bioline-preprocessor/README.md

 `-p <PATH>`, `--path <PATH>` | Specify the path to the XML folder containing files to be preprocessed.

 ## Bulk Preprocessing
 Use `python bulk-process.py -f <FILE>` to preprocess multiple issues at the same time.
-The `<FILE>` argument must point to a text file containing a list of complete paths to XML folders (as per `<PATH>` above), which each path written on it's own line.
+The `<FILE>` argument must point to a text file containing a list of complete paths to XML folders (as per `<PATH>` above), where each path is written on its own line.